 Tell us a little about your background.

-I’m originally from Canada and grew up in Melbourne, where I completed my Aerospace Engineering degree and worked briefly in research and in STEM Education, specialising in space science.
+I grew up in Melbourne, where I completed my Aerospace Engineering degree and worked in fatigue research and in STEM Education, specialising in space science.
 I then moved to Brisbane to start my engineering career as a Systems Engineer, and also worked in aviation as a Mechanical Design Engineer.

 What does your role involve?